CaptainWalters/Software-Engineering/README.md

 -doAction(of card and boardlocation which are not properties.

-if property is owned doAction would be pay rent
+-<strike>if property is owned doAction would be pay rent</strike> [pays automatically now @ ClassicGame::offerToBuy() ]
+-BoardLocation: fix utilities and stations rent payment

 -if rent cannot be paid then mortgage or sell to bank